Passport has a special program for pregnant women called Mommy Steps. Mommy Steps will help you take 3 important steps in your pregnancy.

 - Transportation to appointments and childbirth education classes.

 - Clothes, food and other things you and your baby need.

 - Nutrition and vitamins.

 - Dealing with the stress of being pregnant.

-- Getting help with an alcohol or drug problem.
+- Getting help with a smoking, alcohol or drug a problem.

-- WIC program (provides you with food vouchers).
+- WIC program (which provides you with food vouchers).

 - Things that could be harmful to your unborn baby.

 - Community resources and services you may need.